What is Feverall?

 Do not use more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).

-You should not use acetaminophen if you are allergic to it.
+You should not use Feverall if you are allergic to it.

-FDA pregnancy category C. Your doctor will determine whether acetaminophen is safe for you to use during pregnancy.
-Do not use this medicine without the advice of your doctor if you are pregnant.
+Your doctor will determine whether Feverall is safe for you to use during pregnancy.
+Do not use Feverall without the advice of your doctor if you are pregnant.

 Do not use more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.

-For best results from the suppository, lie down and insert the suppository pointed tip first into the rectum.
-Hold in the suppository for a few minutes.
-It will melt quickly once inserted and you should feel little or no discomfort while holding it in.
-Avoid using the bathroom just after inserting the suppository.
+For best results, stay lying down for a few minutes.
+The suppository will melt quickly and you should feel little or no discomfort while holding it in.

-Stop using acetaminophen and call your doctor if:
+Stop using Feverall and call your doctor if:

 you still have a fever after 3 days of use;